mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

     By default, MLflow stores the model in the local file system, so you need to configure MLflow to store the model in remote storage.
     Please refer to `Artifact Store <../../../tracking.html#artifact-stores>`_ for setup instructions.

-    After configuring the artifact store, repeat the model training steps.
+    After configuring the artifact store, load and re-log the best model to the new artifact store, or repeat the model training steps.

     .. raw:: html